 A healthy diet alone cannot be suggested as a treatment for mental health problems, so it is important to seek the right support should you need it.
 If you are experiencing low mood or depression, you should always speak to a health professional who will be able to find the right help and support for you.

-If you need urgent help, you can find your local 24/7 crisis line here.
-Samaritans also offer 24-hour listening support on 116 123, or text SHOUT to 85258.
+If you need urgent help, you can find your local 24/7 crisis line on the NHS website.